The WordPress comment system will flag any new comment author as needing approval.

 - Attack, put down, harass, insult, or otherwise pick on other commenters, writers, or people in general

-- Trying to “gatekeep” other commenters (e.x. setting your own definition of who a “real” fan is, trying to police others comments, etc.)
+- Trying to “gatekeep” other commenters (e.x. setting your own definition of who a “real” fan is, making overly broad statements about what “everyone” wants, trying to police others comments, etc.)

 - Use derogatory or overly explicit language